Oskar1818/LNU-IOT/README.md

 ## Temperature and humidity measurements using Ubidots
 Oskar Sturebrand (os222ut)
-With the help of a DHT11,  Raspberry pico WH and the platform Ubidots, I was able to measure and visualize my indoor temperature and humidity in a very easy way.
+With the help of a DHT11,  Raspberry PICO WH and the platform Ubidots, I was able to measure and visualize my indoor temperature and humidity in a very easy way.
 Time to recreate: approximately 4-6 hours

 ### Objective
-I chose this project to be able to measure the temperature and humidity of my indoor environment in an easy and hands off manner.
+I chose this project to be able to measure the temperature and humidity of my indoor environment in an easy and hands-off manner.
 This project will help me determine and visualize what effect strategies have on cooling my indoor temperature.
-It also allows me to track humidity which also has a big impact on perceived temperature.
+It also allows me to track humidity, which also has a big impact on perceived temperature.

 ### Material